SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Arcane Deflection

 You have learned to weave your magic to fortify yourself against harm.
 When you are hit by an attack, or you fail a saving throw, you can use your reaction to subtract your Intelligence modifier from the attack roll, or add it to the saving roll.
-When you use this feature, you can't cast spells other than cantrips until the end of your next turn.

 * Tactical Wit